 - check your payment service provider’s (PSP’s) security settings, or contact us if your PSP is Stripe

-If your PSP is Worldpay, you can also set up your account to make ‘risk management’ fraud checks.
-If you do this, you must contact us and ask us to send your user’s IP address to Worldpay during each payment, or your payments may stop working.
+If you make risk management fraud checks, you must contact us and ask us to send your user’s IP address to your PSP during each payment, or your payments may stop working.

 Cloud security principles